AdaptiveCpp/featuresupport/README.md

 * [1] HIP/ROCm implements unified memory using slow device accessible host memory.
 This means that hipSYCL's call to `hipMallocManaged` cannot produce efficient shared allocations.
 * [2] HIP/ROCm does not provide the required functionality, so hipSYCL cannot expose it.
 Prefetch calls are ignored at the moment.
 * [3] The interop types that backends expose is limited.
 Native queues can only be obtained using an `interop_handle` because a queue in hipSYCL does not relate to any specific backend object.
+* [4] Only scalar reductions are supported.
+Note that the reduction interface is expected to change slightly with the release of SYCL 2020 final.
+* [5] Note that the interface of group algorithms is expected to change slightly with the release of SYCL 2020 final.